 Dental emergencies never happen on your schedule.
 So what should you do when your child has a dental injury or another emergency like a toothache?
 Sometimes your dentist can save you a trip to the emergency room.
 Contact our team at Kids Tooth Team!
 We offer same-day and after-hours appointments and expert emergency dental care for patients in Buda and South Austin, and Kyle TX!
 Call us to schedule an emergency appointment.

-A dental emergency is any oral health problem that is causing your child pain or discomfort or is causing serious oral bleeding.
+A dental emergency is any oral health problem that is causing your child pain or discomfort, or is causing serious oral bleeding.
 It’s that simple.
-If your child is in pain and you don’t know what to do, you need help from an experienced emergency dentist in Buda, Kyle, or Manchaca.
+If your child is in pain and you don’t know what to do, you need help from an experienced emergency dentist in Buda or South Austin.